 So, how does shared governance work, and how do organizations implement its techniques in their policies?
 As I mentioned, the concept works using four basic principles.

-Only if all four aspects are met would be shared governance reach the optimal level for employee empowerment and workplace development in a company.
+Only if all four aspects are met would shared governance reach the optimal level for employee empowerment and workplace development in a company.

 Partnership